iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/signing.md

 - Type: `didcomm:iota/signing/0.1/signing-acknowledgement`
 - Role: [trusted-party](#roles)

 Acknowledgement by the [trusted-party](#roles) that the credential was received and accepted.
-The [issuer](#roles) MAY revoke the credential if no acknowledegment is received.
+The [issuer](#roles) MAY revoke the credential if no acknowledgement is received.

 #### Structure
 ```json